 Cows may occasionally jump over the moon, but they don't leap like a cat or pirouette like a ballerina...

 I had a conversation with my massage therapist friend, Jacqueline Gomez.
 It was very interesting how differently we view the word "muscle".
 Jacqueline can touch any part of my body and tell me what muscles, membranes, tissues, tendons, etc are working under it and what neurological pathways they effect.
 This stuff is way over my head!
-I have historically ignored how my body feels so I could push it to the physical extreme, keeping up with the strength and endurance needs expected of a working kitchen chef.
+I have historically ignored how my body feels so I could push it to the physical extreme, keeping up with the strength and endurance needs expected of a single mom and working kitchen chef.

 So Jacqueline showed me this "Fuzz Spread" (Mayo Fascia) video with Gil Hedley.
 (Note: it is graphic and shows the inside of human soft tissue via a cadaver.)
-I showed her my NAMP Meat Buyers Guide and associated website.
+I showed her my NAMP Meat Buyers Guide.
 I told her how Kobe beef cows are free range, grass fed and massaged daily to produce the finest & most tender beef on the planet.
 I also told her about how, when butchering, you have to remove the membrane & silver skin to expose the succulent meat.
 If you don't, the silver skin will tighten up when you cook your steak and warp it.
 Jacqueline excitedly explained "That's fascia!"

 This started me thinking.
 Cats stretch.
 They are the stretch masters!
 There is even a yoga pose based on the cat stretch.
 Cats are also excellent at relaxing.
 What a great combination to keep your muscles free of fascia build up!
 Relaxed muscles give better circulation and transport oxygen through your body.
 Tension stops that process.
 Stiffness promotes muscular tension.
 So... stretching every day does more than just keep us limber.
 This is a great tool to keep our oxygen & blood flow pumping AND to protect against aging stiffly.
 Wouldn't it be great to do the cat pose when you are 95?